touilleMan/godot-python/README.rst

 By order of simplicity:

 - Directly download the project from within Godot with the asset library tab.
+Search for PythonScript.
 - Download from the `asset library website <https://godotengine.org/asset-library/asset/179>`_.
-- Finally you can also head to the project `release page <https://github.com/touilleMan/godot-python/releases>`_ if you want to only download one specific platform build
+- Finally, you can also head to the project `release page <https://github.com/touilleMan/godot-python/releases>`_ if you want to only download one specific platform build.

 .. image:: https://github.com/touilleMan/godot-python/raw/master/misc/showcase.png